-The address provided must be the child's current permanent address at the time of application:
+The address provided on the application form must be the child's current permanent address at the time of application.

-- "At the time of application" means the closing date for applications - "Permanent" means that the child has lived at that address for at least a year
+- "At the time of application" means the closing date for applications. - "Permanent" means that the child has lived at that address for at least a year.

-Where a family has not lived at an address for a year, they must be able to demonstrate that they own the property or have a tenancy agreement for a minimum of 12 months and the child must be resident in the property at the time of application.
+Where a family has not lived at an address for a year at the time of application, they must be able to demonstrate that they own the property or have a tenancy agreement for a minimum of 12 months and the child must be resident in the property at the time of application.
+If, because of the nature of the agreement, it is not possible to provide a 12-month tenancy agreement, alternative proof of address will be requested.
+It is for the Local Governing Body (on behalf of the Trust) to determine the address to be used for admission purposes.

 The application can only be processed using one address.
-If a child lives at more than one address (for example due to a separation) the address used will be the one where the child lives for the majority of the time.
+If a child lives at more than one address (for example due to a separation) the address used will be the one where the child lives for the majority of the school week.
 If a child lives at two addresses equally, parents/carers should make a single joint application naming one address.